What we will learn today?

 to shout out what they think the first step or instruction is:

-- Continue asking the students for instructions and listing them under the objects that would be responsible for them (in the case where two objects are required to carry out an instruction try and break it down further with the students until only one object is responsible for any one instruction – could be a good way to introduce the idea of how specific you need to be in programming and the concepts that are detailed in the source example of this exercise)
+- Continue asking the trainees for instructions and listing them under the objects that would be responsible for them (in the case where two objects are required to carry out an instruction try and break it down further with the trainees until only one object is responsible for any one instruction – could be a good way to introduce the idea of how specific you need to be in programming and the concepts that are detailed in the source example of this exercise)

 We will spend most of this lesson in Codepen.
 To get started, go to https://codepen.io/pen to create a new Pen.
 On the bottom left, click the "Console" button to open the console.